OpenHFT/Chronicle-Queue/docs/FAQ.md

 ##  How fast is fast?

 Chronicle is design to persist messages and replay them in micro-second time.
 Simple messages are as low as 0.1 micro-seconds.
-Complex messages might take 10 micro-seconds to write and read.
+Complex messages might take 10 micro-seconds to write and process.

 Chronicle is designed to sustain millions of inserts and updates per second.
 For burst of up to 10% of your main memory, you can sustain rates of 1 - 3 GB/second written. e.g. A laptop with 8 GB of memory might handle bursts of 800 MB at a rate of 1 GB per second.